RaFaTEOLI/ubuntu-dev-env-initializer/README.md

-# ubuntu-dev-env-initializer
+# Ubuntu Dev Env Initializer

-Script that installs and sets up everything you need to start developing on your brand new ubuntu installation
+_A complete script that will install and set up everything you need to start developing on your brand new Ubuntu(or other debian based distro)_

 > ## Instructions

-- 1 - Clone the repo.
+1. Clone the Repo.
-- 2 - Run the script: `chmod +x initialize.sh && ./initialize.sh`
+2. Run the script: `chmod +x initialize.sh && ./initialize.sh`

+> **Note:** Watch out for **PROMPT QUESTIONS** in order to make you script run as intended.

 > ## Features